mcgarrah/password_meter/README.md

 This is a modified version of the password meter mentioned below as a prototype for my HCI course at Gatech.
 It was used as part of a survey for password entry for a website registration process.

-Modifications to function under current javascript were implemented along with minor changes to support a website registration process.
+Modifications to function under current javascript were implemented initially.
+Next changes to support a website registration like process were introduced.
+The addition of an interactive password requirements dashboard were added.
 Additional detailed information on how to build from source, updated external libraries, and removal of some external dependencies were implemented.

 Changes from the work of https://github.com/stroucki/password_meter are selectively incorporated against the codebase.
 His/her brilliant work saved me many hours.